-As full compensation for the Services and the rights granted to the Company in this Agreement, (i) Service Provider shall receive a fee of \$1,000 per month during the Term, payable monthly in arrears, for the Term of this Agreement, and (ii) Service Provider shall continue to vest during the Term on Service Provider's previously granted equity in Canoo Inc. (f.k.a.
+As full compensation for the Services and the rights granted to the Company in this Agreement, (i) Service Provider shall receive a fee of \$1,000 per month during the Term, payable monthly in arrears, for the Term of this Agreement, (ii) Service Provider's COBRA premiums will be paid by the Company for the Term of this Agreement, and (iii) Service Provider shall continue to vest during the Term on Service Provider's previously granted equity in Canoo Inc. (f.k.a.
 Hennessy Capital Acquisition Corp.
 IV") ("Canoo"), pursuant to the terms of the Canoo Equity Plan (the "Equity Awards").
-The Company shall also reimburse Service Provider for any reasonable out of pocket expenses actually incurred by Service Provider in performing the Services provided Service Provider obtains the Company's prior written consent before incurring any such expenses and further provided Service Provider agrees to abide by the Company's Service Provider Travel Guidelines.
+The Company shall also reimburse Service Provider for any reasonable out of pocket expenses actually incurred by Service Provider in performing the Services provided Service Provider agrees to abide by the Company's Service Provider Travel Guidelines.
 Service Provider shall submit any request for expense reimbursement within thirty (30) days of incurrence of the expense in accordance with the Company's expense reimbursement procedures.